elaragon/decidimviz/README.md

 The visualization also includes an informative panel with the description of the tool and the metadata of a node (author, message, date and positive/negative votes) when the user rolls the mouse over it.

-More info about this tool can be found at: http://dcentproject.eu/wp-content/uploads/2016/01/D2.4-%EF%BF%BCFrom-citizen-data-to-wisdom-of-the-Crowd.pdf
+More info about this tool can be found at the D-CENT deliverable: [From Citizen Data to Wisdom of the Crowd](http://dcentproject.eu/wp-content/uploads/2016/01/D2.4-%EF%BF%BCFrom-citizen-data-to-wisdom-of-the-Crowd.pdf
+)

 ![alt text](https://elaragon.files.wordpress.com/2016/01/decidemadrid.png)